mapattacker/aws/docs/cli.md

 # AWS CLI

-The [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), **AWS CLI** for short, allows us to easily access AWS services in the terminal.
+The [AWS Command Line Interface](https://aws.amazon.com/cli/), **AWS CLI** for short, allows us to easily access AWS services in the terminal.

+## Installation

+If you’re using Amazon EC2 instances or AWS Cloud9, the tools are already installed for you.

+To install in your local machine, refer to this [guide](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).

 ## Command Syntax